IllSmithDa/videorealm-view/Notes.md

 7. Have an admin page with access to all videoes
 8. basic custom controls for video
 9. view other user's profile and your own while distinguishing between the two.
+10. better functionality and css for mobile users
 # Features to implement

 1. view counter that takes account of how much of the video user has watched, skipping through a video and what to do